What is universal jurisdiction ?

 Universal jurisdiction is a powerful tool at the service of international justice, but it requires States to adopt appropriate legislation and sufficient resources for its implementation.
 Many States have adopted such legislation, but very few have the necessary resources to effectively fight the impunity of international crimes.
 The specific nature and complexity of these crimes demand considerable resources, such as the creation of specialist units within prosecution and police authorities, commonly called War Crimes Units.

 TRIAL International and universal jurisdiction

-Within the context of its Investigations and Criminal Law program, TRIAL investigates suspects of international crimes and files complaints based on the principle of universal jurisdiction.
-The organization also represents victims who wish to be joined as civil parties in these cases.
+Within its International Investigations and Litigation program, TRIAL investigates suspects of international crimes and files complaints based on universal jurisdiction.

 To encourage the use of this principle by other actors, TRIAL International publishes since 2015 its Universal Jurisdiction Annual Review (UJAR) which analyzes the most important cases worldwide.
 These cases can also be found in the online universal jurisdiction database.